GabeScott/standard-works-vault/General Conference/1983 October - The Mystery of Life.md

 I want to tell you of an incident that happened many years ago.
 Two of our sons, then little boys, were wrestling on the rug, and they had reached that line which separates laughter from tears.
 So I worked my foot carefully between them and lifted the older one back to a sitting position on the rug.
 As I did so, I said, “Hey there, you little monkeys.
 You’d better settle down.”

-To my surprise he folded his little arms, his eyes swimming with deep hurt, and protested, “I not a monkey, Daddy, I a person!”
+To my surprise he folded his little arms, his eyes swimming with deep hurt, and protested, “I *not* a monkey, Daddy, I a *person!*”

 The years have not erased the overwhelming feeling of love I felt for my little sons.
 I was taught a profound lesson by my little boys.
-Many times over the years his words have slipped back into my mind, “I not a monkey, Daddy, I a person!”
-I was taught a profound lesson by my little boy.
+Many times over the years his words have slipped back into my mind, “I *not* a monkey, Daddy, I a *person!*” I was taught a profound lesson by my little boy.

 Now the cycle of life has moved swiftly on, and both of those sons have little boys of their own, who teach their fathers lessons.
 They now watch their children grow as we watched them.
 They are coming to know something as fathers that they could not be taught as sons.
 Perhaps now they know how much their father loves them.
-Hopefully, they know as well why prayers begin “Our Father who art in heaven.”
+Hopefully, they know as well why prayers begin “Our *Father* who art in heaven.”

 All too soon their children will be grown with little “persons” of their own, repeating the endless cycle of life.